 You should be using your keywords strategically within the content itself.
 When considering where to place your keywords the key is relevance and intent.
-If you have found the right keywords then this shouldn’t be difficult - even better if you found a group of keywords with long-tail options that suit your H2 subheadings.
+If you have found the right keywords then this shouldn’t be difficult.
+If you found a group of keywords with long-tail options that suit your H2 subheadings – even better.
 A general rule of thumb is that if it doesn’t sound right, don’t use it.
 If it isn’t relevant?
 Don’t use it.

 That said, if you can make it work without compromising readability, it’s a good idea to include your keyword in these areas: